ErezYosef/Variational-Autoencoder-FMNIST/README.md

 <img src="AE/images/table1.png" width="425" />

+We can see that we get better SVM classification when we use more labeled samples.

 ## Images Reconstruction:
-The reconstructed images at the output of the *Decoder* with respect to the images input to the *Encoder*:
+The reconstructed images at the output of the *Decoder* with respect to the *Encoder* input images:

  <p align="center">
  <img src="AE/images/gt.png" width="350" /> <img src="AE/images/rec.png" width="350"/><br>